valekask/docs/ARCHITECTURE.md

 # Architecture best practices
 ### 1) Lean Components
 Modern frontend application builds on top of component-based acrhitecture.
 Application is a collection of components.
 Each component should be simple and focused on one functionality at a time.
+Decomple presentation layer from application logic.
 For this goal, split components into container and presentational components.
 Moreover, keep all business logic in component-specific services.

 #### Container components
-Contain all the state needed for the child component.
+- Contain all the state needed for the child component.
-Transform data into a shape that is most convenient for the presentational component.
+- Transform data into a shape that is most convenient for the presentational component.
-Translate events from the presentational component.
+- Translate events from the presentational component.
+- Stateful.

 #### Presentational components
-Present piece of application state that is passed through input properties.
+- Present piece of application state that is passed through input properties.
-Delegate user interaction up to the container components via output events.
+- Delegate user interaction up to the container components via output events.
-Might keep local UI state which is part of UI behaviour.
+- Stateless, but might keep local UI state which is part of UI behaviour.
+- Should not know about state management layer

 #### Component-specific Services
-Keep behaviour logic.
+- Keep behaviour logic.
-Encapsulate business logic.
+- Encapsulate business logic.
-Transform from data to view model.
+- Transform from data to view model.
-Validate data and user input.
+- Validate data and user input.
-Handle application-specific events.
+- Handle application-specific events.
+- Should not know about state management layer.

 Some architecture guides recommend to use Presenters or Facades to encapsulate complex presentational logic.
+I think such approaches more feat for very large apps and might be overcomplicated for medium-size apps.

 ### 2) Layers